archlinux-downgrade/downgrade/doc/downgrade.8.md

   Do not use `sudo(8)` even when available, use `su(1)` always.
 Default is *0*.

+# EXIT CODES

+Downgrade will stop further processing and exit non-zero if it encounters any of the following scenarios for any of its arguments:

+- No results found
+- Results found, but you made an invalid selection
+- `pacman -U` returned non-zero
+- Unexpected error when handling `IgnorePkg` additions

 # SEE ALSO

 **pacman**(8), **pacman.conf**(5), **find**(1), **sudo**(8), **su**(1).